 Community-based treatment can facilitate patients’ access to treatment, are usually more affordable for patients and their families, can foster patients’ independence in their natural environment, are less intrusive and less disruptive to daily life as compared to other modalities of treatment, and facilitate the reduction of stigma related to SUDs (UNODC, 2014).

-To conclude this blog, let us keep this quotation in mind: “No one is immune from addiction; it afflicts people of all ages, races, classes, and professions.”– Patrick J. Kennedy, American politician and mental health activist.
+To conclude, let us keep this quotation in mind: “No one is immune from addiction; it afflicts people of all ages, races, classes, and professions.”– Patrick J. Kennedy, American politician, and mental health activist.

 American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders: DSM-5TM, 5th ed (pp. xliv, 947).
 American Psychiatric Publishing, Inc. https://doi.org/10.1176/appi.books.9780890425596